-In the proposed scheme, a commercialized DNN model $\mathbf{W}$, owned by Alice, is sold via a online/offline platform, and employs our proposed scheme to mark the ownership of $\mathbf{W}$.
-After Alice embeds a watermark into $\mathbf{W}$ by \textbf{Mark}, the produced watermarked model $\mathbf{W}_{wtm}$ is sent to the platform, and acts as an exhibit or trial product to promote Alice's model.
-Obviously, since the embedding process is deployed after model training, the fidelity of $\mathbf{W}_{wtm}$ is worse so that its disclosure does not damage Alice's rights.
-Once the product has attracted Bob, both $\mathbf{w\_info}$, $\mathbf{sk}$ and $\alpha$ are sent from Alice to Bob, and Bob can recover $\mathbf{W}_{wtm}$ into its original type via \textbf{Restore}.
-At that time, the recovered model is the same as original model so that it has the best effectiveness, and the watermark is removed totally so that the watermark is undetected in the recovered model.
-When Mallory illegally steals the DNN model on public platforms, Alice can initiate arbitration to an Institution after being learned.
-To authenticate the legitimacy of the suspicious model held by Mallory, Alice or the Institution can extract the estimated watermark $\hat{\textbf{m}}$ from suspect model via \textbf{Extract}.
-Then, $\hat{\textbf{m}}$ will be compared with Alice's watermark via $\mathrm{Diff(\cdot)}$ which outputs a difference ratio $b$ to detect the existence of embedded watermark.
-When $b\leq0.1$, the watermark is regarded as detected, and Mallory is confirmed as illegal user.
+When Bob expresses interest in the product, Alice shares $\mathbf{w\_info}$, $\mathbf{sk}$, and $\alpha$ with him.
+Bob can then recover $\mathbf{W}_{wtm}$ to its original form using the \textbf{Restore} algorithm \cite{Guan_2020}.
+The recovered model is identical to the original model, maximizing its effectiveness, and the watermark is completely removed, making it undetectable in the recovered model.
+If Mallory illegally steals the DNN model and shares it on public platforms, Alice can report the incident to the Institution for arbitration.
+To authenticate the legitimacy of the suspicious model held by Mallory, Alice or the Institution can extract the estimated watermark $\hat{\textbf{m}}$ from the suspect model using the \textbf{Extract} algorithm \cite{Guan_2020}.
+Then, $\hat{\textbf{m}}$ can be compared to Alice's watermark using $\mathrm{Diff}(\cdot)$, which outputs a difference ratio $b$ for detecting the presence of the embedded watermark.
+When $b\leq0.1$, the watermark is considered detected, and Mallory is identified as an illegal user.

-To avoid damage Alice's rights, the DNN watermarking scheme for infringement identification should feature a small fidelity such that the effectiveness of watermarked model is no better than the original one.
-Thanks to Theorem \ref{The. greater SWR}, R-QIM enjoys a bigger distortion than HS \cite{Guan_2020} by setting $\Delta>\sqrt{3}$ and a proper $\alpha$, which can infer that R-QIM is more adaptable for the scenario of infringement identification.
+To avoid infringing on Alice's rights, the DNN watermarking scheme for infringement identification should exhibit lower fidelity, ensuring that the effectiveness of the watermarked model is no better than the original one.
+Thanks to Theorem \ref{The. greater SWR} \cite{Guan_2020}, R-QIM offers greater distortion than HS \cite{Guan_2020} by setting $\Delta>\sqrt{3}$ and an appropriate $\alpha$, making it more suitable for the infringement identification scenario.